U.S. House stays under Republican control

 Two years later, voters displayed some fatigue with the Tea Party as some of the movement's stars were either defeated in their Senate bids or faced difficult re-election bids in the House.

-Two of the highest-profile Tea Party activists in the House - Michelle Bachmann and Allen West - were struggling to keep their seats.

-Freshman Representative Joe Walsh, a Tea Party favourite, lost his race against Democrat Tammy Duckworth, an Iraq war veteran who lost both her legs in combat.
+Freshman Representative Joe Walsh, a Tea Party favorite, was projected to lose his race against Democrat Tammy Duckworth, an Iraq war veteran who lost both her legs in combat.
 The Illinois district is near Chicago, Obama's hometown.

 Even so, Republicans were not expected to abandon the central tenets of Tea Party ideology, especially with other Tea Party activists, such as Steve King in Iowa, winning re-election.

-"There will still be enough Republicans enamoured by the Tea Party idea against raising taxes," said Youngstown State University political science professor Paul Sracic.
-"We're looking at a huge struggle in the lame-duck and next year," he said of the post-election session of Congress and the expected fights over tax policy in 2013.
+"There will still be enough Republicans enamored by the Tea Party idea against raising taxes," said Youngstown State University political science professor Paul Sracic.
+"We're looking at a huge struggle in the lame-duck and next year," he said of the post-election session of Congress and 2013 fights over tax policy.

 STARS COME AND GO

-Besides battling over taxes and spending, the Republican House and Democratic Senate likely will have an opportunity to clash over other large initiatives.
+Besides fights over taxes and spending, the Republican House and Democratic Senate likely will have an opportunity to clash over other large initiatives.

 A senior Democratic aide said the Senate was likely to send the House an Obama jobs package that Republicans previously denounced.
 The aide said the Senate could also produce an immigration reform bill - if it could garner the "super-majority" necessary for all major bills - that would also present Republicans with problems.

-But there will still be plenty of interesting characters in the new House, including Democratic Representative Charles Rangel.
-The 82-year-old congressman from New York City survived ethics charges in 2010 and won a 22nd two-year term on Tuesday.
+But there will still be plenty of interesting characters in the new House, including the natty Democratic Representative Charles Rangel.
+This 82-year-old from New York City survived ethics charges in 2010 and was projected to win a 22nd two-year term.

 House Democrats will await former Pelosi's decision on whether she will stay on as Democratic leader now that she has again failed to engineer her party's takeover of the House.

-The new House could have one other bit of star power: Republican Paul Ryan, who was Romney's vice presidential running mate and who has made the federal budget the focus of his 14 years in the House, was easily reelected by voters in his southern Wisconsin district.
+The new House could have one other bit of star power: Paul Ryan lost his bid to become the next vice president.
+But the Republican, who has made the federal budget the focus of his 14 years in the House, appeared headed for re-election to his Wisconsin seat.
+He will have to decide if he still wants it or prefers to move to a bigger stage outside government.

-(Additional reporting by Diane Bartz.
-Editing by Fred Barbash, Peter Cooney and Paul Simao)